Financial-Times/n-test/README.md

 To run a test suite for a type of FT subscriber, add a `user` property to the suite and it will set the session tokens for that type of user before running the tests in that suite.

+For the test to get the user session tokens from [`next-test-sessions-lambda`](http://github.com/financial-times/next-test-sessions-lambda), it needs to rewrite the URL being tested to an ft.com host.
+The orginal URL is set in the `FT-Test-Host` header, which tells `next-router` to proxy the test URL rather than production.

+The test ouput will display the original URL.

+*Running locally:*

+Ngrox will need to be installed and running on the test app's port (e.g. `./ngrok http 3002`).
+Tests will then need to use TEST_URL variable to specify the ngrok URL when starting the service, e.g. `make smoke TEST_URL=your_ngrok_url`.
+The local `next-router` needs to be running, as it will be used to proxy the test URL.

 *Options:* `premium`, `standard`, `expired`.

 *Remarks*